gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ## Authoring tasks
 A comprehensive list of changes relevant to task authors is covered in the [[Upgrading from 0.3 to 0.4 (task authors)]] guide.

-## Troubleshooting tips
+## Troubleshooting

-* If you have ever previously installed grunt 0.4.0 or any of the grunt-contrib plugins from npm, flush your npm cache with `npm cache clear` to ensure that you are pulling the latest, released versions.
+* If you had previously installed a development version of grunt 0.4 or any grunt-contrib plugins, be sure to flush your npm cache with `npm cache clean` first to ensure that you are pulling the final version of grunt and grunt-contrib plugins.